Partner Insight: It's time to lock in these yields… while you still can

 Ben Deane, Investment Director, Sterling Investment Grade, Fidelity International

-The Monetary Policy Committee (MPC) are due to meet on 7th November to decide on Bank Rate and deliver their monetary policy report.
-It is highly likely that the Bank of England (BoE) cuts interest rates from 5.0% to 4.75% and the market expects Bank Rate to be around 3.75% 12-months from now (see figure 1).
+The Monetary Policy Committee (MPC) met on 7th November to decide on Bank Rate and deliver their monetary policy report.
+As was widely expected, the Bank of England (BoE) cut interest rates from 5.0% to 4.75% and the market expects Bank Rate to be around 3.75% 12-months from now (see figure 1).

 With interest rates falling, and there are almost certainly more to go, we think the time is right to be leaning long in interest rate risk and are positioning the portfolios accordingly.
 It is time to lock in these attractive yields - by historical standards - while we still can.
 Credit valuations look rich, which is why we are defensive here, but we continue to find value under surface, particularly via securitised bonds.